wangyuchi369/wangyuchi369.github.io/content/publication/2024-mytalk/index.md

 ---
-title: 'Make Your Actor Talk: Generalizable and High-Fidelity Lip Sync with Motion and Appearance Disentanglement'
+title: '[ArXiv] Make Your Actor Talk: Generalizable and High-Fidelity Lip Sync with Motion and Appearance Disentanglement'

 # Authors